zuozhenggh/learning-library/security-library/database/data-safe/audit-database-activity/audit-database-activity.md

 3. Click **Create Custom Report**.

+    The **Custom Report** dialog box is displayed.

-4. In the **Custom Report** dialog box, enter the report name **All Activity Report on schema: HCM1 in the target your-target-database-name**.
+4. Enter the report name **All Activity Report on schema: HCM1 in the target your-target-database-name**.
 Enter an optional description.
 Select your compartment.
 Click **Create Custom Report** and wait for the report to generate.

     ![Create Custom Report dialog box](images/create-custom-report-dialog-box.png "Create Custom Report dialog box")